Peter Slipper: Early life

 Slipper was born on 14 February 1950 in Ipswich, Queensland.
 He is the son of Joan and Stanley Slipper; his father was a mechanical engineer/manager with Queensland Railways.

-Slipper attended in school in Townsville before completing his secondary education at Ipswich Grammar School.
+Slipper attended school in Townsville before completing his secondary education at Ipswich Grammar School.
 He subsequently studied law and arts at the University of Queensland, graduating Bachelor of Laws in 1977 and later as Bachelor of Arts.
 He subsequently worked as a solicitor and also had business and farming interests.